Chaos! Comics

 Chaos!
 Comics was a comic book publisher that operated from 1993 until 2002, mostly focusing on horror comics.
 Their titles included Lady Death, Purgatori, Evil Ernie, Chastity, Jade, Bad Kitty, and Lady Demon.
 Chaos! creators included Brian Pulido, Steven Hughes, Al Rio, Mike Flippin, Justiniano, and Hart D. Fisher.

 Chaos also published licensed comics for the World Wrestling Federation (WWF, now WWE) and several bands.
 It was revived by Dynamite Entertainment as their imprint as Chaos!
-Dynamite Where Dynamite owns the rights to the characters expect Lady Death who was replaced by Lady Hel.
+Dynamite.
+Dynamite owns the rights to the characters except Lady Death who was replaced by Lady Hel.

 History

 Chaos was founded in 1993 in Scottsdale, Arizona, and published its first title that same year.
 Writer Brian Pulido was the company's president.

-The company dealt with a copyright infringement accusation in 1997, when horror writer Nancy A. Collins claimed they'd based the Chastity character and storyline on her character Sonja Blue.
+The company dealt with a copyright infringement accusation in 1997, when horror writer Nancy A. Collins claimed that the character and storyline of Chastity were based on her character Sonja Blue.

 Chaos Comics filed bankruptcy in late 2002, with all characters (save Lady Death) being sold off to comic retailer Tales of Wonder, who sold the rights to Devil's Due Publishing.
 After the demise of Devil's Due Publishing, the rights to the Chaos!
 Comics characters went to Dynamite Entertainment.

 Prior to the bankruptcy, rights to Lady Death were sold to CrossGen Entertainment, and prior to CrossGen's bankruptcy, those rights were sold to Brian Pulido and Avatar Press, who founded the imprint Boundless Comics solely for Lady Death-comics.

 Due to Lady Death not being part of the sell, Dynamite created Lady Hel to replace Lady Death.
-Lady Hel will be getting her own comic.
+Lady Hel received own comic series in 2022.